Spectral analysis of three-state quantum walks with general coin matrices: Spectral analysis for two-phase QW with defects

 In this setting, the eigenvalue problem becomes translation-invariant, where Fourier analysis can be applied directly, significantly simplifies the analysis.
 The presence of a third internal degree of freedom (due to the three coin states) results in a more intricate spectral structure.

 As a corollary of our main theorem, we can explicitly characterize the eigenvalues and eigenvectors in this homogeneous case.
-Notably, eigenvalues only arise when a specific algebraic condition on the coin matrix entries is satisfied, indicating that localization is a highly constrained phenomenon in homogeneous three-state QWs. \begin{corollary} The eigenvalue of the time evolution of homogeneous model is
+Notably, eigenvalues only arise when a specific algebraic condition on the coin matrix entries is satisfied, indicating that localization is a highly constrained phenomenon in homogeneous three-state QWs. \begin{corollary} The eigenvalue of the time evolution of homogeneous model is and the corresponding eigenvectors are $\iota ^{-1}\tilde{\Psi }$ where $\tilde{\Psi }$ satisfies that there exists $k_{x} \in \mathbb{C}$